OnnoH/Vincent/inputs/picovoice/README.md

 ## Speech-to-Intent

-In order to have Vincent react to its own name, a wake word must be learned.
+In order to have Vincent capture intent, words must be learned so it can react to commands.
 PicoVoice has the Rhino SDK for that.

 - https://picovoice.ai/docs/rhino/